mrtkrkrt/Strategy_Pattern/README.md

    This example simulates a payment system that processes payments using different payment methods.
 The `PaymentProcessor` class uses the `PaymentStrategy` interface to invoke different payment strategies.
 Classes like `CreditCardPayment` and `PaypalPayment` represent different payment methods and implement the `PaymentStrategy` interface.

+3. **Example 2: Sorting Methods**

+   - **SortStrategy Interface**: This interface defines the contract for all sorting algorithms.
+For example, the `sort(int[] array)` method is used to sort an integer array using a specific algorithm.

+   - **Concrete Strategies (BubbleSort, SelectionSort, QuickSort)**: Each sorting algorithm is represented by a concrete class that implements the `SortStrategy` interface.

+   - **SorterContext**: The `SorterContext` class uses the Strategy pattern.
+It contains a reference to the current `SortStrategy` and delegates the sorting task to it.

 ## How to Use

 To use the Strategy design pattern in your projects, follow these steps: